Atharva5720/Demopository/README.md

 Learning to use Git and GitHub

-I will now pull this repository in VSS
+I will now pull this repository in VSC

+Set path to required folder:
+cd ../(folder name)

-Set path to required folder and to clone the online repository, use the command: git clone (link)
+clone the online repository, use the command: git clone (link)

 ## Creating updates

-The hidden .git file visible upon the command: ls -la
+The hidden .git file visible upon using: ls -la

-In the terminal,the updates should be reflected upon using the command: git status
+In the terminal,the updates should be reflected upon using: git status

 Added identity: